Nice3point/Revit.Build.Tasks/Readme.md

    ┗📜Readme.md
 ```

-Disabled by default.
-To enable it, set `<PublishAddinFiles>true</PublishAddinFiles>`.
-Should only be enabled in projects containing the `.addin` file.

 ### Implicit global usings

 Included a target for generating implicit global Usings depending on the project references.
 Helps to reduce the frequent use of `using` in a project.